AvayaExperiencePlatform/omni-sdk-android/sample-app-messaging/README.md

 ### Include Additional Dependencies:

-Integrate the following dependencies in app which will be utilized by sdks:
+Integrate the following dependencies into the app, which will be utilized by the SDKs:

 - Groovy
 ```groovy
 dependencies {